ritszaar/Semantic-Similarity-Word-Associations/README.md

     python ./compute_test_results.py
     python ./compute_retrieval_performance.py --all
 ```

-Note that with preprocessing overhead, total query time on average is 2.5s so total runtime of for this may go upto 8 hours.
 ### 1.2.
 Partial Test Results
 For computing the test results for a given number of test images in the CIFAR-100 dataset, use:
 ```